ACCESS TO JUSTICE

 ABA Military Pro Bono Project The ABA Military Pro Bono Project accepts case referrals from military attorneys on behalf of junior-enlisted, active-duty military personnel and their families with civil legal problems, and it places these cases with pro bono attorneys where the legal assistance is needed.
 The Project is also the platform for “Operation Stand-By”, through which military attorneys may seek attorney-to-attorney advice to better assist their service member clients.
 Members of the Delaware Bar who may be interested in receiving pro bono referrals via the ABA Military Pro Bono Project site or are willing to consult with military legal assistance attorneys on matters of Delaware state law through “Operation Stand-By” are urged to go to this link: http://www.militaryprobono.org/

-The Delaware State Bar Association Community Volunteer Opportunities Website, a strong, and interactive volunteer website that will compliment our ongoing efforts to drive greater community engagement, is available to view now: https://volunteer.truist.com/d-5/volunteer/.
-Opportunities in many areas of interest and location are posted on the site.
+The Delaware State Bar Association’s ongoing efforts to drive greater community engagement, is one of our highest priorities.
+We are actively developing opportunities for members to volunteer in many areas of interest and locations.
 Additional opportunities in the legal field will be added regularly by our partner legal services agencies as they become available.
-We encourage you to register which will allow you to save your interests for fast future searches.
-You can also choose to receive email updates to automatically let you know of any new or matching opportunities..

 CLE credit for Pro Bono Legal Services